 6 Important Tips for Your DIY Sensory Room

-A custom sensory room can be a soothing haven for children with ASD.
+A custom sensory room offers a calming space for children with ASD, reducing sensory overload.

 ADOBE BOUGHT SENSORY ROOM